tsgates/arch-wiki-markdown/wiki/Awesome.md

 To run awesome without a login manager, simply add exec awesome to the startup script of your choice (e.g. ~/.xinitrc.)

-See xinitrc for details, such as preserving the logind (and/or consolekit) session.
+See xinitrc for details, such as preserving the logind session.

 You can also start awesome as preferred user without even logging in.
 See Start X at Login.